Nervosys/Botnix/botnix/doc/manual/development/sources.chapter.md

 $ git remote update origin
 ```

-This will check out the latest Nixpkgs sources to `./nixpkgs` the Botnix
+This will check out the latest Botpkgs sources to `./nixpkgs` the Botnix
 sources to `./nixpkgs/nixos`.
 (The Botnix source tree lives in a
-subdirectory of the Nixpkgs repository.)
+subdirectory of the Botpkgs repository.)
 The `nixpkgs` repository has
-branches that correspond to each Nixpkgs/Botnix channel (see
+branches that correspond to each Botpkgs/Botnix channel (see
 [](#sec-upgrading) for more information about channels).
 Thus, the
 Git branch `origin/nixos-17.03` will contain the latest built and tested
 version available in the `nixos-17.03` channel.